hdinsight/hdinsight.github.io/EnterpriseSecurityPackage/RandomAuthIssues.md

   * You can increase kerberos tracing by setting export KRB5_TRACE=/tmp/krb.log
   * If you are using a custom PAM module for authentication, then find out how to enable its log level to debug mode
   * SSHd logs into the auth.log facility
   * If the user is locked out in AAD, it doesn't impact AAD DS and vice versa.
-Those 2 systems do not sync this particular property
+   * AAD DS doesn't sync the expiration / lockout related properties from on-premise or from AAD

 ### How to know more about who attempted bad logins?
 * Follow the steps to [manage AAD DS domain] (https://docs.microsoft.com/en-us/azure/active-directory-domain-services/manage-domain)